 The consumer lending industry has changed drastically over the past decade.
 With an increasing emphasis on technology-based solutions, banks, lenders, and fintech companies have found innovative ways to offer loan products to consumers.

-Much of this innovation involves a combination of ease of access, inclusion of alternative data in underwriting, expedited approval decisions, streamlined user interaction, and more.
+Much of this innovation involves a combination of ease of access, inclusion of data that others may overlook in underwriting, expedited approval decisions, streamlined user interaction, and more.

 One company at the forefront of this arena is Earnest — a fintech lender that offers in-school private student loans, student loan refinancing, and personal loans to qualified applicants — which is why I was excited to ask the CEO of Earnest, Susan Ehrlich, a few questions about how Earnest approaches consumer lending.

 Read on to learn about how Earnest is establishing its footprint as a leader in online consumer lending.